abelsiqueira/abelsiqueira.github.io-old2/content/blog/2016-02-13-professional-site-and-blog-for-researchers-professores-and-students.md

 ---
-title: "Professional site and blog for researchers, professors and students"
+title: 'Professional site and blog for researchers, professors and students'
-date: "2016-02-13"
+date: '2016-02-13'
 tags:
-- "jekyll"
+  - 'jekyll'
-- "site"
+  - 'site'
-- "blog"
+  - 'blog'
 ---

 # Professional site and blog for researchers, professors and students

 TL; DR: Make a professional web page, like [mine]({{local_prefix}}/../), and/or a blog, like [mine]({{local_prefix}}).
 Use